CalamityAdam/iot/react/projects/pokedex/pokedex_ii.md

 * Update the `pokemonReducer` to handle receiving a single pokemon.
 * Create an `itemsReducer` for an items slice of state.
 Just like `pokemonReducer` this should also be nested under the `entities` slice of state.
   * Remember: multiple reducers can respond to the same action!
 How will you add a pokemon's items to state?
 * Create a `uiReducer` that will be nested under the `rootReducer` for a `ui` slice of state.
 This slice will hold information that affects how the user interacts with your app, but is *not* relational data from your database.
-In this slice, update a `pokeDisplay` id whenever you receive a single pokemon.
 * Create a `requestSinglePokemon` thunk action creator.
 * Create a `PokemonDetailContainer` that maps props to `PokemonDetail`.
 * Create a class `PokemonDetail` component that returns information of the pokemon.
 * Add a `Route` that renders the `PokemonDetailContainer` component when the url matches the path `"/pokemon/:pokemonId`".
   * We'll add the `Route` to the end of our `PokemonIndex` render function.
   * Inside of `PokemonDetail` on `componentDidMount`, call `this.props.requestSinglePokemon`.
-  Pass it the pokemon's id from the `this.props.match.params.pokemonId`.
+  * Pass it the pokemon's id from the `this.props.match.params.pokemonId`.

 Once it works, try navigating to the route of a different pokemon.
 Your detail view won't update.